somervda/fbmStarter/README.md

 **Application specific changes**

-The previous instructions will set up aa direct copy of the fbmStarter code with your new project name, apllication specific changes will still be needed before adding your own code.
+The previous instructions will set up aa direct copy of the fbmStarter code with your new project name, application specific changes will still be needed before adding your own code.
 1. Use your own firebase project information(Please don't use the fbmStarter defaults, I will be periodically refreshing this firebase project to make sure it stays fresh. ).
-The firebase config information is stored in the environment folder files.
+The firebase config information is stored in the src/environments folder files (environment.prod.ts and environment.ts).
+2. Set the default firebase project to be used "firebase use [project-id]", check the firebase project in use using "firebase list"
+3. In the VSCode terminal - cd to the functions folder.
+Perform a "npm i", then a "npm run deploy"
+4. Start the application "ng serve" and perform an eMail based login.
+After the first user is created go to your firebase console, go to firestore and the first user , just created, should be present.
+Add the following fields to that user - isAdmin, boolean, true and isActivated, boolean , true.
+These two attributes will set up this first user as a valid administrator.
-2. Change the PWA graphic set in src/assets/icons folder.
+5. Change the PWA graphic set in src/assets/icons folder.
 These need to be sized to match the file name definitions i.e. "icon-48x48.png".
 Use https://app-manifest.firebaseapp.com/ to make this easier.

+**Create initial firebase Project**

+1. Go to https://console.firebase.google.com/ and create a new firestore project.
+2. When asked to register an app select the web option  , enter a name and also select "Set up Hosting".
+Exit the startup wizard at this point.
+3. The client config information can be found under project settings -> your app -> firebase SDK settings (config option).
+Use the config setting in the environment files in your new angular project.
+4. Make sure a "Support eMail" is defined for the project.
+(Also defined in the project settings page).
+Google authentication provider will fail if this is not set up.

 ## Further help